-In June 2020 CITIA announced the launch of the arts residency "Graphic development for animation feature film" to assist creation.
+In June 2020 CITIA launched the arts residency "Graphic development for animation feature film" to assist creation.

 With backing from the Région Auvergne-Rhône-Alpes, Département de la Haute-Savoie, CNC and France Télévisions, CITIA, the organisers of the Annecy International Animation Film Festival and the Mifa, wanted to continue supporting animation feature film writers by giving them the time and a place to create, to network, to provide increased visibility, and continuous project support.

 The Annecy Festival Residency provides a tailor-made offer to each of the selected projects, in an inspiring and stimulating ecosystem, as well as connecting with esteemed mentors in the animation sector.

 While the Annecy Festival Residency 2021 will reach its end on 27th June, it is already time to apply to benefit from this support in 2022!